 These days, customers have the ability to connect with products early in their purchase journey, in ways that weren’t even conceivable back 15 years ago.
 And it’s because of this, that businesses need to understand their customers inside and out, in order to influence their inevitable purchase decisions very early on in their purchase journey.

-How does this affect the way we market to tourism brands?
+How does this change the way we market tourism brands?

-From a tourism marketing perspective, destinations and tourism businesses need to be really clear on who their most profitable prospects are (not necessarily who is already coming, but who we’d like more of) and then engage them through their travel purchase journey – dreaming, planning, booking, experiencing and sharing.
+From a tourism marketing perspective, destinations and tourism businesses need to be really clear on who their best visitors (not necessarily who is already coming, but who we’d like more of) and then engage them through their travel purchase journey – dreaming, planning, booking, experiencing and sharing.

 To operationalise this, you need to do 2 things:

 - Profile your Ideal Guests, or Ideal Visitors (check out our blog article on how to do just this!), then

 - Map their Journey with your tourism brand

 Typically, a SME tourism businesses will be trying to attract 1, maybe 2 Customer Personas, whereas a destination can have up to 3-5.
 It’s best to try and limit the number of Personas, simply because, each Persona will need a different approach in order to effectively engage them.

 Once you have profiled your Customer Personas (which essentially involves understanding their demographics, psychographics and to a lesser extent their geographic details), the next part is mapping their travel purchase journey – which is a process called Customer Journey Mapping.

 Developing Journey Maps for your Personas

 Journey Mapping is literally taking your Persona and elevating the detail, to brainstorm more prescriptive information about your Personas.
 This process will help you to pinpoint what marketing media you need to invest in, and what exact content and messaging you need to create and publish to engage your Personas throughout their purchase journey.

 Journey Mapping is literally a process of asking yourself a series of questions, as it relates to your Persona and their Travel Journey.

 1. What are your Customer’s Goals during each stage of the purchase journey?